mongodb-university/realm-template-apps/other/edge-server/client/README.md

 ## Enable Edge Server for your App

-After your App is created, coordinate with your Product or Account Representative to enable Edge Server.
+After your App is created, coordinate with your Product or Account Representative to enable Edge Server and generate an authorization secret for your app.

 You will need to provide the App Sevices App ID.
 If you don't know your App ID, you can get it from the CLI using:

 ```shell